loomisb/loomisb/README.md

 - 👋 Hi, I’m @loomisb a Junior Software Engineer and US Marine Corps veteran.
-- 👀 I’m interested in Software Development using various programming languages.
+- 👀 I’m interested in Software Engineering using various programming languages.
 - 🌱 I’m currently learning C++ and Information Security practices.
 - 💞️ I’m looking to learn new technologies.
 - 📫 How to reach me loomis.blaine@gmail.com